 That is, I’m a consultant (not a freelancer, which isn’t as valuable) who helps SaaS businesses (my audience) with content marketing (which is more valuable than writing alone).

 Such a description isn’t an excellent piece of copy, but I can assure you most writers won’t put time into this, which is like trying to start a marathon by shooting yourself in the foot.

 Make sure to add specificity and clarity in your title.
 Tell your prospects what you do and who you serve.

 While this is a topic for another post, in the simplest terms, you could explain that you offer:

 - Content writing services

 You can also throw an adjective in there, like “high-quality” or “authoritative,” but I believe that’s redundant.
-If you want to tell your prospects your content is high-quality, then just show them that content and they will figure it out on their own.
+If you want to tell your leads your content is high-quality, then just show them that content, and they will figure it out on their own.

 There’s no need to overcomplicate this and try to sound like a sales rep. The only thing I added in there that I think adds more power to it is the outcome I work on — in my case, to increase traffic and leads.